-Offshoring used to be a popular outsourcing strategy for many successful companies.
-However, benefits such as ease of doing business, cultural proximity, quality of service delivery, lower risk and similar attractive cost savings have made nearshoring a hot trend.
+Offshoring used to be a popular outsourcing strategy for many successful companies as did onshoring but offshoring isn’t without its problems, including customs hassles, cultural differences and issues with time zones.
+However, benefits such as ease of doing business, geographical proximity, quality of service delivery, lower risk and cost savings have made nearshoring a hot trend.

+A simple nearshoring definition would be the act of outsourcing business to a country close to yours.
+This helps the process run smoothly by eradicating language, time-zone and cultural differences.
+Nearshoring is incredibly popular in 2020 for many reasons and its benefits are plentiful.
 Undeniably, entrusting some of your key business tasks to nearshore locations has many benefits.
-Bearing all this in mind, IT nearshoring is surely a great idea to grow your business – but you have to do it right!
-There are a myriad details to take into consideration when working with your business partner, but the milestones of successful nearshoring cooperation come down to these 7 key factors that you can’t afford to forget about:
+Bearing this in mind, IT nearshoring is surely a great idea to grow your business – but you have to do it right!
+There are myriad of details to take into consideration when working with your outsourcing business partner but the milestones of successful nearshoring cooperation come down to these 7 key factors that you can’t afford to forget about.

-It is a no-brainer that the aspect of communication is crucial for running a successful nearshoring project.
-Nothing valuable ever comes from hiding problems and a good communication strategy is a key to any success.
-The quality of the outcomes of nearshoring depends mostly on fluent and clear link between the customer and the vendor, so do write and speak regularly with your remote team!
-It is a good idea to asses any possible differences in communication at the very beginning of your cooperation, and then simply maintain high standards.
+It is a no-brainer that effective communication is crucial for running a successful nearshoring project.
+Nothing valuable ever comes from hiding problems and a good communication strategy can remedy that.
+Unlike onshoring, the quality of the outcome of nearshoring depends mostly on fluent and clear links between the customer and the vendor, so do write and speak regularly with your remote team!
+When working with people from another country, it is a good idea to assess any possible differences in communication at the very beginning of your cooperation and then simply maintain high standards.
 Use video conferences rather than voice calls and ensure regular meetings with a clear agenda.
-Undisturbed and clear communication is essential, but it is only step one.

-Scope determination is the Achilles heel to IT project management, so make sure you communicate your needs clearly.
+Scope determination is the Achilles heel to outsourcing IT project management, so make sure you communicate your needs clearly to the software development company.
 Take time to explain exactly what outcome is desired and double-check with your partner that you are on the same page.
-Make sure your partner knows what the deadlines and goals are.
+Many companies make the mistake of not setting this out from day one when putting together their nearshore outsourcing plan.
+Make sure your partner knows what the deadlines and goals are throughout the development process.
 Defining clearly the scope of action and following a rigorous plan allows smart distribution of work and ensures your satisfaction at the end of the day.

-All relationships that people build should be based on trust in the other person’s true intentions.
-Without trust, it is difficult – if not impossible – to cooperate towards a common business goal.
-If you are worried about sharing confidential information with the vendor, do not hesitate to introduce a proper NDA.
+All relationships that people build should be based on trust in the other person’s true intentions whether you’re offshoring, onshoring or nearshoring.
+Without trust it is difficult – if not impossible – to cooperate towards a common business goal.
+If you are worried about sharing confidential information with the vendor, do not hesitate to introduce a proper NDA between the two companies.

 The benefits of cultural proximity and an established relationship of trust can all be lost without the winning team attitude.
 Don’t forget to prioritise people over processes and technology.
 At the end of the day, it all comes down to the human to human communication.
 Building an engaging environment is an important success factor.
 It will help you coordinate efforts towards a shared goal and arouse a feeling of being in this together, wanting to do well or to be the best.

 The success of your nearshoring project often depends on the management factor.
-A responsible and reliable project management equals effective decision taking, better problem resolution, controlling the scope of the project and delivering successful products on time.
+Responsible and reliable project management equals effective decision making, better problem resolution, controlling the scope of the project and delivering successful products on time.
 This results in increased control and decreased risk factors.
 It also means a happy team that is not struggling to reinvent the wheel.
-A good roadmap supervision demonstrates time and cost-savings, leaving freedom and support, going hand-in-hand with enhanced overall effectiveness.
+Good roadmap supervision demonstrates time and cost-savings, leaving freedom and support, going hand-in-hand with enhanced overall effectiveness.